Topics Map > Research Computing Support > Linstat

 Linstat has many other programs available (see our software database).
 See the documentation of the program you're interested in for details on how to run it.

 While this will get you started, there are several other SSCC Knowledge Base articles you can read to become a more flexible and efficient Linstat user.
 Managing Jobs on Linstat will teach you how to monitor and manage jobs while they run.
 An Introduction to HTCondor will teach you more about the SSCC's HTCondor flock and how to use it.
-Finally, if you really want to make yourself at home in Linux, read the SSCC's Getting Started in Linux.
 For a full list of articles, visit the Linux section of our Knowledge Base.
 SSCC staff will also be happy to answer any questions you have about using Linstat and help you solve any problems you run into—just contact the Help Desk.